cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ```

-We've registered our process id, next we need to (write)[https://linux.die.net/man/2/write] to the file ```pids.max ``` limit of processes our children can create, let's try with 5.
+We've registered our process id, next we need to [write](https://linux.die.net/man/2/write) to the file ```pids.max ``` to limit the number of processes our children can create, let's try with 5.

 ```c
 void limitProcessCreation() {